 Biomedical Sciences graduates will be equipped with practical and transferable skills applicable to a wide range of areas in both public and private sectors.

-Major employment areas include research in university and government laboratories; medical development and management for the pharmaceutical, diagnostics, medical devices industries; and hospital and healthcare planning.
-BBiomedSc students can participate in overseas exchange and/or articulation programmes in the third year of study for obtaining professional qualification after graduation.
+Major employment areas include research in university and government laboratories; medical development and management for the pharmaceutical, diagnostics, medical equipment industries; and hospital and healthcare planning.
+BBiomedSc students can participate in overseas exchange and/or articulation programmes in their third year of study for obtaining professional qualification after graduation.